 He later changed the name to reflect the “evocative and tantalising” essence of the cocktail, perhaps influenced by the passion fruit.

-There’s a few different versions of this cocktail but the main elements are:
+There’s a few different versions of this cocktail but the main ingredients are:

 - Vodka or Vanilla vodka (such as Absolut Vanilia) if you happen to have some!

-- Fresh passion fruit.
+- Juice from fresh passion fruit or store-bought purée.
 If using store-bought purée you might need to adjust the lime juice and leave out the sugar syrup.
-Commercial passion fruit purées are a lot sweeter generally than the fruit itself.
+Commercial passion fruit purées are a lot sweeter generally than the fresh fruit

 - Passion Fruit Liqueur, such as Passoa